surajjha028/ClosureJS/README.md

 -> function along with it lexical scope bundle together forms closure.

 ## Uses of Closures :-
+(We are not going deep into uses of closure)

 -> Module Design Pattern